yapshinn/moe-kuochuansec/pages/School Canteen Advertisement.md

 For enquiries, interested vendors may call the school at 6259 3811 to speak with the Admin Manager.

-**General Requirements:**
+**General Requirements:**<br>
 1. Singapore Citizens or Singapore Permanent Residents, applicable to both stall holder and assistant(s).
 Must be age 21 years old or above.
-1. Able to provide good service and quality food at reasonable prices (in consultation with the school), that meet the health/nutritional standards set by the Health Promotion Board.
+2. Able to provide good service and quality food at reasonable prices (in consultation with the school), that meet the health/nutritional standards set by the Health Promotion Board.
+3. Able to observe high standard of food and personal hygiene that meet NEA requirements
+4. Has catering experience, preferably with running a stall in a school canteen.
+5. Must be in personal attendance at the stall during operating hours.
+6. Provide good service and quality food at reasonable prices determined in consultation with the school.

+**Health &amp; Hygiene Requirements:**<br>
+1. Successful candidates will have to register and pass the Basic Food Hygiene Course (WSQ BFHC).
+2. Successful applicant will have to apply for a food stall licence from Singapore Food Agency (SFA)
+3. Able to comply with the latest Healthy Meals in Schools Programme Guidelines Healthy Meals in Schools Programme (hpb.gov.sg)  and Health Promoting School Canteen (HPSC) guidelines.
+Either the successful applicant or the assistant(s), whoever is the chef, must attend the Healthy Meals in School Programme workshop if they have not done so.
+4. The attendance of the above courses and attainment of certification shall be at the vendors’ own time and expense.